vdvishal/plannerAngularCode/README.md

+This project is a ready to deploy meetings scheduling system.
-Angular source code for meeting planner app.
+Angular source code for the planner app.